ObsidianMC/Documentation/articles/plugins.md

 # Plugin Development
+> [!WARNING]
-**⚠️ Please do take note that this documentation may not be entirely up to date, as the server undergoes a lot of changes regularly.
-If you stumble upon any issues, feel free to contact us on Discord!**
+> ⚠️ Please do take note that this documentation may not be entirely up to date, as the server undergoes a lot of changes regularly.
+If you stumble upon any issues, feel free to contact us on Discord!

 ## Setup development environment